2009, 2010 and 2011

 starting this time in Tel Aviv."[9]

-gig the problems started.
+this gig some problems started.

 Fletch: "Actually on the first gig of the tour in Israel, I had the